Pacific Overtures

 • Pacific Overtures was the fourth outing for composer/lyricist Stephen Sondheim and director Harold Prince, and by far their most daring.

-• Sondheim has been quoted as saying "Someone in a Tree" is one of the best things he has ever written.
-Furthermore, Prince and others believe that "A Bowler Hat" is one of the most perfect moments in musical theatre ever written.
+• Sondheim has been quoted as saying "Someone in a Tree" is one of the best things that he has ever written.
+Furthermore, Prince and others believe that "A Bowler Hat" is one of the most perfect moments ever written for the musical theatre.

-• The original Broadway production was nominated for 10 Tony Awards, and won Best Scenic Design (Boris Aronson) and Best Costume Design (Florence Klotz).
+• The original Broadway production was nominated for ten Tony Awards and won Best Scenic Design (Boris Aronson) and Best Costume Design (Florence Klotz).

-• The London production in 2004 was nominated for 7 Olivier Awards, winning Best Theatre Choreographer and best Lighting Design in addition to Outstanding Musical Production.
+• The 2004 London production was nominated for seven Olivier Awards, winning Best Theatre Choreographer and best Lighting Design, in addition to Outstanding Musical Production.

-• The Broadway revival was nominated for 5 Tony Awards in 2005.
+• The Broadway revival was nominated for five Tony Awards in 2005.

 Critical Reaction